Welcome to my website. I’m glad you’ve come to visit a while.

-Welcome to my blog.
 I’m a writer.
 Although I came to it late, writing is now intertwined in much of my life.

 I’ve written two popular history books, American Trivia and American Trivia Quiz Book with my writing partner, Dr. Richard Lederer.
-A weekly newspaper column based on those books ran for four years in the San Diego Union-Tribune.
+A daily newspaper column based on those books ran for four years in the San Diego Union-Tribune.